rajatvig/pact-demo-client/Readme.md

 The specific bit of the contract we are interested in is as follows

 1. Get a list of Todo Items at `/todos`
-2. Get a specific Todo Item at `/todo/:id`
+2. Get a specific Todo Item at `/todos/:id`
+3. Create a Todo Item at `/todos`
-3. Deletes a specific Todo Item at `/todo/:id`
+4. Deletes a specific Todo Item at `/todos/:id`

 A JSON representation of the TodoItem is